 About the Yomiuri Shimbun Group

-The Yomiuri Shimbun group is an integrated media group centered on The Yomiuri Shimbun, Japan’s leading newspaper, and also includes numerous influential companies in such fields as culture, sports, leisure and logistics.
-Over 150 companies and organizations exist under the umbrella of The Yomiuri Shimbun Holdings.
-The total revenue (operating revenue) for the Yomiuri Shimbun Group in fiscal 2015 ending March 2016 was ￥655.8 billion.≪※≫
+The Yomiuri Shimbun group is an integrated media group centered on The Yomiuri Shimbun, Japan's leading newspaper, and also includes numerous influential companies in such fields as culture, sports, leisure and logistics.
+About 150 companies and organizations exist under the umbrella of the Yomiuri Shimbun Holdings.

 The Yomiuri Shimbun has three headquarters in Tokyo, Osaka and Fukuoka.
 Each headquarters has an editorial department that handles reporting; an advertising department in charge of newspaper ad sales and production; and a sales department.
 Each also contains a production department responsible for building and maintaining the logistics system that spans from receiving articles to printing and shipping the paper; a culture and sports project department that handles exhibitions, sports events and other events; a human resources and administration department.
 The Tokyo head office also has a digital services department.

 - ※1Data of circulation（morning edition）are as of Novermber 2020, other data are as of April 2021.

 - ※2Including Yomiuri Center stores and stores that also carry other newspapers

 |Europe||London (General Bureau of Europe), Paris, Brussels, Geneva, Berlin, Rome, Moscow|

 |Americas||Washington (General Bureau of the Americas), New York, Los Angeles, Havana, Rio de Janeiro|